KedarJo/marketplace/README.md

 $ truffle test test/marketplacePurchase.js

 ```
 Test files have description of what they test.
 Certain tests are designed to fail with VM Exceptions.
-On Certain tests the assets are merely to conclude the test.
-Results are console-logged and should indicate the behavior.
+On Certain tests the asserts are merely to conclude the test.
+Results are console-logged and indicate the expected behavior.

 13. Start local npm server to access contract with React GUI
 ```